fengjixuchui/HiddenWall/README.md

 # insmod SandWall.ko
 ```

-The rule of YAML to generate module is simple, drop all out to in packets, accept ports 80,443 and 53.
-The machine 192*.181 can connect at ports 22 and 21...
+YAML's rule to generate module is simple, drop all out to in packets, accept ports 80,443, and 53.
+The machine 192*.181 can connect at ports 22 and 21.

-if you use nmap at localhost/127.0.0.1 you can view the ports open... because rule liberate_in_2_out is true.
+If you use Nmap at localhost/127.0.0.1, you can view the ports open because rule liberate_in_2_out is true.

-Password to turn Firewall visible is "AbraKadabra".
+The password to turn Firewall visible is "AbraKadabra".

-Password to turn Firewall invisible is "Shazam".
+The password to turn the Firewall invisible is "Shazam".

-You need to send password for your fake device "usb14".
+You need to send the password for your fake device, "usb14".

-To exit module, you need turn visible at "lsmod" command ...
+To exit the module, you need to turn visible at the "lsmod" command ...

 ```
 # echo "AbraKadabra" > /dev/usb14